Queens Street Chapel, Leeds

 Thomas Scales was listed in the 1841 Census, York Place, Leeds, Thomas Scales independent minister age 50, Christiana age 50, Robert age 20, Henry age 20, schoolmaster, William, age 15.

-Other Lands or Land Relatives in Queens Street Chapel
+Other Lands in Queens Street Chapel

-There were two other families with the surname Land who had children baptized in the Queens Street Chapel.
+Besides the family of Charles Lewis Land and his wife, Anne Dinsdell there were two other families with the surname Land who had children baptized in the Queens Street Chapel.

 1. Philomon Land, son of Philomon Land and Hannah, born November 12, 1802 and baptized December 1802.
 (Queen Street Chapel Records)